ccfdpa/pa-citizen-redistricting-plans-2020/pa-house/README.md

 1. a_fair_pa_house_map_that_is_judicially_enforceable_by_rh_dec-1-2021.csv - downloaded as a precinct assignment file at https://www.redistricting.state.pa.us/comment/submission/628 (https://davesredistricting.org/maps#viewmap::0e3bed34-e415-472c-87c9-41bf3080c76c)
 1. pa_house_by_srf_by_sf_jan-4-2022.csv - downloaded as a precinct assignment file at https://www.redistricting.state.pa.us/comment/submission/1657 (https://davesredistricting.org/maps#viewmap::7e1d45ab-da95-4762-8a28-8fd0136254c8)
 1. revision_to_lrc-house-preliminary_map_by_js_jan-12-2022.csv - downloaded as a precinct assignment file at https://www.redistricting.state.pa.us/comment/submission/3334 (https://davesredistricting.org/maps#viewmap::c11bbab8-8606-4860-a394-494316387c1e)
-1. revisions_to_proposed_state_house_districts_by_ay_jan-18-2022.csv - The original plan submitted to the LRC was not valid.
-This file is a best-guess repair of the original file, which is in the folder original/pa-house-paf

 ## Block Assignment File Submissions to LRC